Rock cut architecture and sculptures

 - Cappuchin catacombs of Palermo – Sicily, Italy.
 Rock cut crypts below the cemetery of Capuchin monastery, developed since 1599.
 Famous due to well developed technique of embalming the deceased – as a result catacombs are filled with corpses of dead people.

 - Catacombs of Marcellinus and Peter and other Catacombs of Rome – Lazio, Italy.
-Large group of ancient burials, many tends of kilometres of passageways and even underground churches developed since the times of early Christians, Jews and pagans in 2nd – 9th century AD.
+Large group of ancient burials, many tends of kilometres of passageways and even underground churches developed since the times of early Christians, Jews and pagans in the 2nd – 9th century AD.
 Contain numerous frescoes, burials, other values of history.

 - Catacombs of San Gennaro (Catacombs of Naples) – Campania, Italy.
-Extensive catacombs in two levels, developed since 3rd – 4th century AD, contain frescoes.
+Extensive catacombs in two levels, developed since the 3rd – 4th century AD, contain frescoes.
 Important burial site.

 - Catacombs of Syracuse – Sicily, Italy.
-Several extensive systems of catacombs with thousands of graves, developed since the middle of 3rd century AD as secret necropolis of the first Christians.
+Several extensive systems of catacombs with thousands of graves, developed since the middle of the 3rd century AD as secret necropolis of the first Christians.

 - Necropolis of Banditaccia – Lazio, Italy.
 Etruscan necropolis, covering area of 400 ha, includes 1000 tombs.
 Many tombs are carved like mounds in tuffa with whole interior carved of monolithic stone.

 - Necropolis of Pantalica – Sicily, Italy.
-Enormous prehistoric necropolis of more than 5000 tombs cut in rock in 13th – 7th century BC.
+Enormous prehistoric necropolis of more than 5000 tombs cut in rock in the 13th – 7th century BC.

 - Sassi di Matera, Sasso Caveoso part – Basilicata, Italy.
 Prehistoric rock-cut dwellings, one of the oldest settlement in Italy, used for 9,000 years up to this day.
 Unusual planning, where streets often go above the roofs of other cave houses, ancient city contains maze of underground passages and rooms.